 Babi guling is the Balinese version of a roast suckling pig.
-A whole pig is stuffed with a fragrant mix of chili, turmeric, ginger, galangal, shallots, garlic, coriander seeds and aromatic leaves before being rotated over an open fire for several hours until the meat is juicy and the skin is crispy.
+A whole pig is stuffed with a fragrant mix of chilli, turmeric, ginger, galangal, shallots, garlic, coriander seeds and aromatic leaves before being rotated over an open fire for several hours until the meat is juicy and the skin is crispy.
 Babi guling is usually served at weddings and celebrations, but you might also find it at street-side warungs that serve it as their signature dish.

 7. Pepes ikan

-Pepes ikan is a whole fish (typically snapper or mackerel) that is marinated in fragrant herbs and spices, steamed in a banana leaf and grilled over hot coals to give it a smoky flavor.
+Pepes ikan is a whole fish (typically snapper or mackerel) that is marinated in fragrant herbs and spices, steamed in a banana leaf and grilled over hot coals to give it a smoky flavour.
 It’s deliciously tender and is a great main to share with friends with a cold beer.